-Work in Progress and Third-Year Tracking Activities
+Work in Progress and Fourth-Year Tracking Activities

-The project team expects to have a 2001 HVAC report published a few months after the release of this report.
+The project team expects to publish a first half of 2002 HVAC report a few months after the release of this report.
 In addition, RER continues its recruitment efforts in order to increase the sample size, which will improve the precision of the analysis.
 RER strives to meet the originally stated goal of a sample size of over 65% of the frame, and continues efforts to improve geographic coverage.
-Within this overall effort to enlarge the sample, RER will pay special attention to slightly under-represented utility areas, such as SDG&E. The continuing third-year efforts will also focus on the following:
+Within this overall effort to enlarge the sample, RER will pay special attention to slightly under-represented utility areas, such as SDG&E. The continuing four-year efforts will also focus on the following:

-- Developing individual summaries for participating distributors, and - Maintaining the sample distributor base by regular contact/relationship building.
+- Producing the second round of individual summaries for participating distributors, and - Maintaining the sample distributor base by regular contact/relationship building.

-Moreover, the project team plans to move to a semi-annual summary in 2002.
-Results covering the first six months of 2002 will be published in fall of 2002.
-RER continues to monitor changes in federal standards (National Appliance Energy Consumption Act, or NAECA), and evaluate the impact of these changes as appropriate.
-In addition, the ENERGY STAR[®] specification changes will also be monitored.
+Additionally, RER will continue to monitor changes in federal standards (National Appliance Energy Consumption Act, or NAECA), and evaluate the impact of these changes as appropriate.
+In addition, the ENERGY STAR® specification changes will also be monitored.